 \subsection{Experimental Setup}

-\paragraph{Tasks.} We evaluate our approach on the GSM8k test set.
-We also test out-of-domain generalization using the following datasets -- (1) MultiArith \citep{roy-roth-2015-solving} with problems focused on basic arithmetic operations and relatively simpler than \gsm{}, (2) ASDiv \citep{miao-etal-2020-diverse} with diverse math problems focused on language usage patterns, and (3) SVAMP \citep{patel-etal-2021-nlp} with varying structures to ensure that a model cannot solve the problems by applying simple heuristics and ignoring question text.

-\paragraph{Baseline.} For the baseline, we consider models that are directly fine-tuned on a reasoning dataset without any intermediate fine-tuning.

 \paragraph{Models and Training Details.} We experiment with both encoder-decoder and decoder-only architectures.
-We use FlanT5 \citep{chung2024scaling} and GPT2 \citep{radford2019language}.
-The base and large versions of FlanT5, along with the base, medium, and large versions of GPT2, are used, with parameter counts ranging from 124M to 774M.
-We use the AdamW optimizer \citep{loshchilov2017decoupled} with a learning rate of $10^{-4}$, a weight decay of $10^{-4}$, and an effective batch size of 128.
-For FlanT5-Large and GPT2-Large, a learning rate warmup of 500 steps is used.

-The intermediate fine-tuning is performed for two epochs without validation.
+We use FlanT5 \citep[base and large;][]{chung2024scaling} and GPT2 \citep[base, medium, and large;][]{radford2019language}.
+We first fine-tune these models on the arithmetic dataset for two epochs.
 To adapt these models for reasoning, we continue the training from these checkpoints on \gsm{}.
 The models are fine-tuned for 20 and 100 epochs on \gsmd{} and \gsmo{}, respectively.
-The best checkpoint is selected based on the \gsm{} validation performance.
+See Appendix~\ref{app:training_details_ift} for further details.

+\paragraph{Baseline.} For the baseline, we consider models that are directly fine-tuned on \gsm{} without any intermediate fine-tuning.

+\paragraph{Evaluation Tasks.} We evaluate our approach on the GSM8k test set.
+We also test out-of-domain generalization using the following datasets: (1) MultiArith \citep{roy-roth-2015-solving}, which contains problems focused on basic arithmetic operations and is relatively simpler than \gsm{}, (2) ASDiv \citep{miao-etal-2020-diverse} with diverse math problems focused on language usage patterns, and (3) SVAMP \citep{patel-etal-2021-nlp} with varying structures to ensure that a model cannot solve the problems by applying simple heuristics and ignoring question text.

-\paragraph{Decoding.} We use greedy and self-consistency decoding at inference.
+\paragraph{Decoding.} We use greedy decoding and self-consistency decoding during inference.
 For self-consistency decoding, nucleus sampling \citep{holtzman2019curious} is used with $T = 0.6$ and $p = 0.9$ to sample eight responses, and the most consistent final answer is chosen.
 As nucleus sampling is a stochastic decoding method, we repeat the evaluation three times and report the mean accuracy.